UCBoulder/HabitatApi/README.md

 # Instructions to run API
 ### 1. Navigate to HabitatAPI folder in vim or in your IDE.
 (Must have Node.JS Installed)
 ### 2. Once in the folder, type "npm run run"
-### 3. A message should appar in the console alerting you to where it is running (localhost:3000).
+### 3. A message should appear in the console alerting you to where it is running (localhost:3000).
 ### 4. Click the address to see what it returns, and go to the other routes to see what they do.
 ### ----------------------------------------------------------------------------------------------